What will I study in A Level Maths?

 - A logical mind

-Students in KS5 have the opportunity to join the Learned Society for Mathematics.
-The selected students then become Subject Ambassadors and take part in leading and organising events, inter-house competitions and other responsibilities.
+Students in the Sixth Form have the opportunity to become subject ambassadors, and so take part in leading events, such as inter-house competitions, among other responsibilities.

 Where does A Level Maths lead?

 A level mathematics is critical for degree courses in engineering, physics, chemistry and, of course, mathematics however not exclusive.
 Mathematics is relevant to many different careers and degrees, all of which now require better quantitative skills.
 Here are examples of some careers and professions that can be facilitated by studying mathematics: analyst, cryptographer, computer scientist, climatologist, actuarial analyst, game designer, investment banker, chemical engineer, and these to name but a few.

 - Develops key employability skills such as problem-solving, logical reasoning, communication and resilience.